stela2502/gc_counter/README.md

 This is an example implementation of a simple bioinformatics workflow:

 Count the GC contents of a fasta file and write the results into a bigwig file counting the CG content of the sequence in valiable bin sizes.
+The GC content is measured in percent.

 This is a tiny project that should introduce the usage of Rust in Bioinformatics to experienced R and Python programmers.